ultraakicks/ultraakicks.github.io/_posts/2022-03-05-thm-attackive-directory.md

 <p class="body"><img class="body" src="./assets/img/posts/attacktivedirectory/image22.png"></p>

-If you have made it this far successfully then congrats you have successfully compromised a Domain Controller (DC) and have the crown jewels of the environment.
+If you have made it this far successfully then congrats you have successfully compromised a Domain Controller (DC) and have the crown jewels of the Windows enterprise environment.